nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Adds a consultation to the TA’s schedule.
 <b> Consultation is assumed to be 1 hour long (adhering to CS2040 consultation timing) </b> and no modification of duration is allowed

-- Name need not be unique
+- Name need not be unique.
-- Cannot be clashes in the time with any other events
+- Cannot have clashes in the time with any other events.
-- dd/MM/yyyy all in numbers
+- dd/MM/yyyy all in numbers.
-- Consultation name cannot have tutorial or lab in it
+- Consultation name cannot have tutorial or lab in it.
-- Consultation name cannot be just Consultation alone
+- Consultation name cannot be just consultation.
-- date is optional.
-Date will assume the current time if not specified
+- Date is optional.
+Date will assume the current time if not specified.

-Format: `mkdir Consultation/[NAME] -date [dd/MM/yyyy HH:mm]`
+Format: `mkdir Consultation/NAME [-date dd/MM/yyyy HH:mm]`

 :information_source: TrAcker only accepts the following date format
 ```
 date format: dd/MM/yyyy HH:mm
 ```
-:information_source: Maximum start year is 2099
+:information_source: Maximum start year is 2099.

-:information_source: TrAcker does not allow you to create events with historical dates
+:information_source: TrAcker does not allow you to create events with historical dates.
+Due to an internal clock being used, accuracy of the TrAcker current time will be about 1 min off from the actual current time.

 Examples:

 * `mkdir Consultation/reviewConnectedComponents`
-* `mkdir Consultation/reviewDijsktra -date 01/01/2030 16:00`
+* `mkdir Consultation/reviewDijsktra -date 01/01/2032 16:00`

 ### Edit an event: `editEvent`

 Edits an event current in the TA’s schedule.

-- Name need not be unique
+- Name need not be unique.
-- Cannot be clashes in the time with any other events
+- Cannot have clashes in the time with any other events.
-- index starts from 1
+- Event index starts from 1.
-- Event index must exist
+- Event index must exist.

-Format: `editEvent [INDEX] [EVENT_TYPE]/[NEW_EVENT_NAME] -date [NEW_DATE]`
+Format: `editEvent EVENT_INDEX EVENT_TYPE/NEW_EVENT_NAME [-date dd/MM/yyyy HH:mm]`

 Examples:

-* `editEvent 1 Tutorial/BellmanFord -date 10/10/2040 10:00`
+* `editEvent 1 Tutorial/BellmanFord -date 10/10/2050 10:00`
 * `editEvent 2 Lab/VisuAlgo`
 * `editEvent 1 Consultation/ConsultWithEmily -date 10/10/2040 16:00`